-As I’m sure most of you were, I was really looking forward to Rio 2016.
+As I’m sure most of you were too, I was so excited for Rio 2016.
 But I was even more excited when Panasonic, the official partner to the British Olympic Association, very generously sent me a pair of their latest headphones; WINGS RP-BTS50 (along with a gorgeous rose-gold iPod Nano!) to review.
 I’m already a fan of their products (all of my Instagram photos and videos are shot using a Panasonic Lumix DMC-3X7) and so I couldn’t wait to give these a go.

 First things first, let me tell you a bit about what makes these headphones so great.
 The WINGS work using Bluetooth, which means they’re wireless, so no dangling, tangled wires will get in the way of your workout.
-I made sure I was wearing leggings with a little zip pocket that I could fit the slim and light Nano into, and it was very straightforward to connect this to the headphones via Bluetooth.
-Alternatively you could leave the iPod nearby or on the side as the range seems to be quite good.
+I wore leggings with a little zip pocket that I could fit the slim and light Nano into, and it was very straightforward to connect this to the headphones via Bluetooth.
+Alternatively if you’re working out in the gym or in a fixed spot you could leave the iPod nearby or on the side as the range seems to be quite good.
 The WINGS also come in a neat compact carrying case, which is big enough to fit everything (the headphones, the charger lead and the iPod Nano) into, but small enough to be extremely light and convenient.

 Although I like the design, the earbuds are relatively chunky and I struggled a bit with getting the headphones to stay in at first.
 However, after fiddling about with them a bit they now fit comfortably and stay in fine, so perhaps it was just a case of my ears getting used to them.
 The headphones also have a flexible clip which you can mould to wrap around your ear, as well as 3 sets of different-sized earpieces to choose from.
 I swapped the earbuds for a smaller size which helped them to sit more comfortably in my ears.